serock/py-ggl-tools/README.md

 Updating a power line adapter with a `.ggl` archive file that is not from the manufacturer could brick the device or break some its functionality.
 This is especially true if the firmware is for the wrong chip or the wrong geographic region, or if the `paramconfig` values are incompatible with the power line adapter.

+:bulb: **Tip**

+It may be necessary to perform a firmware update twice.
+In working with the D-Link DHP-700AV and the D-Link *PLC Utility for Windows*, it seems that the firmware gets updated during the initial update, but the `paramconfig` doesn't get updated until the second update.

 #### Examples

 <details>